Nonadiabatic Holonomic Quantum Computation via Path Optimization: Physical implementation

 where $\omega_{j(a)}$ is qubit frequency, $\alpha_j$ is the anharmonicity of transmon, and $g_{ja}$ is the coupling strength between transmon and auxiliary cavity.
 A logical qubit is encoded by two transmons ${\rm T}_1$ and ${\rm T}_2$, i.e.,

-Whereas, qubit parameters such as frequency and coupling strength are fixed, not only is difficult to realize the wanted energy interactions, but also leads to the degradation of gate performance due to not work in the optimal parameters area.
-Hence the experimental demonstrated parametrically tunable coupling technique \cite{Tunable2,Tunable3,Tunable4,Tunable5,Tunable6,Tunable7,Tunable8,Tunable9}, achieved by biasing the transmon with an ac magnetic flux, is absolutely imperative.
+Whereas, qubit parameters, such as frequency and coupling strength, are fixed, not only is it difficult to realize the wanted energy interactions, but it also leads to the degradation of gate performance due to not working in the optimal parameters' area.
+Hence the experimental demonstrated parametrically tunable coupling technique \cite{Tunable7, Tunable8, Tunable9, Tunable10}, achieved by biasing the transmon with an ac magnetic flux, is absolutely imperative.
 For this purpose, we add frequency driving on each transmon in the form of $\omega_j(t)=\dot F_j$ $(j=1,2)$ with $F_j(t)=\beta_j\sin[\nu_jt+\varphi_j(t)]$.
-In the interaction picture, the driven Hamiltonian is
+We set $g_{1a}=g_{2a}=g$.
+In the interaction picture, the Hamiltonian can be written as